 The U.S. Food and Drug Administration’s Center for Devices and Radiological Health oversees medical devices marketed in the United States.

 Depending on a number of factors, including the potential risk that a device poses to patients, the CDRH has varying levels of scrutiny it applies to new products being introduced.
 So, for example, a manufacturer that has a new type of bedpan is not required to obtain any clearance from the government before selling it.
 But the maker of a new heart valve must undergo a lengthy and expensive process, including clinical and laboratory studies and inspection of its manufacturing processes before getting the green light.

 The vast majority of new devices introduced in the U.S. are cleared through a lower-level process that has been criticized as incredibly lax and failing to consider whether the devices are safe and effective.

 The most rigorous process the CDRH has for scrutinizing new medical devices is called Premarket Approval or PMA.
 It is designed for devices that pose the highest level of potential risk and includes requirements for clinical trials and laboratory tests.
-The FDA imposes requirements on the manufacturing process and can request additional data to ensure the device is safe and effective.
+The FDA imposes requirements on the manufacturing process and can request additional data to ensure that the device is safe and effective.
 In this process, the agency requires information from the manufacturer about everything from shelf life to microbiology and immunology, as well as any adverse reactions and complications discovered in clinical studies.

 The CDRH takes an average of 276 days to approve a device through its premarket approval process.
 This marks a 35 percent reduction in the amount of time it took six years ago.